dnyaneshwar-nade/visual-assistance/README.md

    - Identify objects, translate signs, or explore unfamiliar topics with ease.
 ---
 ## 🚀 How It Works
-1. Launch the App: Open the [Visual Learning Assistant](https://visual-assistance.vercel.app/) on your device.
+1. Launch the App: Open the [Visual Assistant](https://visual-assistance.vercel.app/) on your device.
 2. Point Your Camera: Focus on the problem, object, or text.
 3. AI-Powered Processing: The Gemini API analyzes the input in real-time.
 4. Receive Solutions: Get narrated answers or step-by-step solutions on-screen.